-Dear Cherry: Dear
+Dear Cherry:

-Cherry, I would like to put in a riding ring on our
+like to put in a riding ring on our new farm.
+My daughter and I are active in

-new farm.
-My daughter and I are active in Pony Club, eventing and the hunter circuit.
+Pony Club, eventing and the hunter circuit.
+What dimensions would you recommend

-What dimensions would you recommend and what type of footing?
-We are located in
+and what type of footing?
+We are located in the east and have very wet springs,

-Have heard so many different things - thought I would check with an expert!!
-Many
+I would check with an expert!!
+Many Thanks.
+S

-Thanks.
-S Hello S: A large dressage
+Hello S: A large dressage ring

-the dressage space, I can put up cones to mark the narrower sideways dimension.
+dressage space, I can put up cones to mark the narrower sideways dimension.

 My personal arena is about 100 x 200 feet and it works pretty well for extended